Query the latest LACeS anycast census data. Search by IP, prefix, ASN, domain, or TLD.

 IPv4.
 The ICMP hitlist uses the USC/ISI ANT IPv4 hitlist — one likely-responsive IP per /24.
 The DNS hitlist draws from public DNS nameservers and OpenINTEL infra:ns.
 The TCP hitlist uses large-scale ZMap SYN/ACK scans.
 All hitlists are refreshed quarterly in sync with the USC/ISI release.

 IPv6.
-AAAA record addresses from OpenINTEL and TUM's IPv6Hitlist.
+AAAA record addresses from OpenINTEL, TUM's IPv6Hitlist, and TU Dresden & HAW Hamburg's IPv6-SRA hitlist.
 To keep probing times manageable, only the first /48 of aliased prefixes is scanned.
 For a more complete view, join with TUM's aliased-prefix set.

 The census runs daily and is updated in this repository automatically.